 Luca started collecting Pokémon cards this year.
-I won’t let him watch the show, but he still like them!
+I won’t let him watch the show, but he still likes them!
 I’ll come clean and tell you that I found a pack of 100 for super cheap and gave him a card for every sight word he memorized.
 Is that bad?
 I got him a binder and card sleeves and he likes to sort and trade them with friends.

 Legos are still the perfect gift for little boys.
 They span a wide age group and keep them busy for hours creating and building.
 I finally bought several of these large baseplates and now they create whole cities.
 When in doubt, just go with Legos!

 They kind of creep me out, but the boys go nuts over transformers!
 They’ve been around for a long time for a reason.
 A robot that turns into a car, they’re into it.

-When the boys’s best friend got superhero slap bracelets for this birthday he shared with them and they were completely obsessed.
-They were teaching me how they work and I was like “Boys, I was an 80s kid.
+When the boys’ best friend got superhero slap bracelets for this birthday he shared with them and they were completely obsessed.
+They were teaching me how they work and I was like “Boys.
+I was an ’80s kid.
 I think I know how a slap bracelet works.”

 Hot Wheels cars are another toy that spans a wide age range.
 The boys love their car track and even combine it with a set of extra tracking.
 My husband and I teach Sunday School and the kids LOVE playing with just the orange track set.
 They make huge drops and ramps.